~ Click on this link for today's readings ~

 Psalm 2:1-12 ~ Proverbs 1:7-9

 Old Testament - Today in Genesis chapters 3 we read about The Fall.
-Chapter 3 is a foundational chapter of the Bible to understand.
+Chapter 3 is one of the foundational chapters of the Bible to understand.
 From this chapter our history goes forward with sin passed on to every man and woman through the seed of Adam.
 This sets the stage for God's pursuit of men and women in Genesis, followed by the Exodus from Egypt, the Laws, the judges, the kings, the prophets - and ultimately the final solution to the Fall: the life, death, and resurrection of Jesus Christ. (ultra-Cliff Notes version here... you'll get the full version of all of this over the next 363 days... :) It is through belief in Jesus and God's grace that we are saved from what began here in Genesis chapter 3.
 Below is a portrait by Guy Rowe of Adam and Eve with the serpent in today's readings:

 In verses 1 through 4 in today's readings we are first introduced to the devil in the Bible, who clothes himself as a snake.
 The devil is often referred to as the "great deceiver", and in this chapter you can see why.
 I think an important thing for us to realize today is that the devil continues to work in our world.
 He continues to deceive men and women.
 And, unfortunately, he is good at what he does.
 I have a hunch that probably a few people reading this blog do not believe in the existence of the devil.
 I will admit that early in my Christian walk, I did not believe in the devil's existence.
 However - thankfully, I was discipled by a godly man who counseled me through Bible passages that prove his existence - chapter 3 of Genesis certainly being one.
 In fact, one interesting thing my friend said to me at this early stage of my Christian walk was this - "The devil's greatest trick is to make you think that he does not exist."
 This is a very powerful statement.
 Please consider it.
 Why would this be his greatest trick?
 Because if you believe there is no devil, then you may believe there is no evil, and you then may believe that there is really no sin or nothing you can do wrong, and then you may come to believe that there is no moral code.
 You see the slippery slope of not acknowledging and realizing the existence of the devil and evil?
 I hesitated to post up this picture below - I really don't like it at all - but I think it's appropriate for this conversation.
 It reminded me of the temptation of our modern day addictions - like pornography or drugs etc. - the apple perhaps looks tasty at first glance, but you can't bite the apple without getting bit by the snake and getting poisoned...